Bsod83/pythonmess/README.md

 this way. decided to put it up on git hub since i use it so much.

-lcdkeypad.py is a mess of code that i copied from other code for a 4x3 keypad and a 16x1 lcd screen that i actually found of recently is a 8x2 just side by side. i cannot get the lcd to work in 4 bit mode so changes will come for 8 bit on you guessed it a shift register.
+lcdkeypad.py is a mess of code that i copied from other code for a 4x3 keypad and a 16x1 lcd screen that i actually found of recently is a 8x2 just side by side. i cannot get the lcd to work in 4 bit mode so changes will come for 8 bit on you guessed it a shift register. the shift registers are running off of shiftpi found here https://github.com/mignev/shiftpi lcdkeypad is a straight copy for now of someone elses code. it used pad4pi found here https://github.com/brettmclean/pad4pi

+#Enjoy!